antonyxsik/NeuralNetExperiments/README.md

 Here's mine from a while back, recently updated for Python 3.11!
 I used the classic MNIST handwritten numbers data set, and wrote a simple yet modifiable NN that classifies which number was handwritten in the image.

 Feel free to add layers, change the number of epochs, batch sizes, or the learning rate to see if you can get some better performance...
 I have honestly not spent much time tuning this model at all.
-It was written more for understanding than anything!
+It was written more for my understanding and as a tutorial for my classmates who were also interested, rather than for actual performance!